 United Way of Coastal Carolina Office Update:

-UW Staff will be working remotely during North Carolina’s “Stay At Home” order that goes into effect March 30, 2020.
-United Way team members will be returning phone calls and emails when possible.
-All meetings and other gatherings at the United Way office are cancelled.
-Please check our Facebook page for the most current information.
+UW Staff will be working remotely during North Carolina’s Phase 2 Guidelines that will be in effect through July 30, 2020.
+United Way team members will be returning phone calls and emails.
+All meetings and other gatherings at the United Way office are cancelled at this time.
+Please call our office at 252-637-2460 or check our Facebook page for the most current information.

 Here are some other resources that may provide additional information: